ed - phpMan

 '\W'

-Matches any character not in a word.
+Matches any character that is not a word-constituent.

 6 Commands

 parameters.
-If a command's parameters extend over several lines, then
+If a command's parameters extend over several lines, then each

-each line except for the last must be terminated with a backslash ('\').
+line except for the last must be terminated with a backslash ('\').

 In general, at most one command is allowed per line.
 However, most

-commands accept a print suffix, which is any of 'p' (print), 'l'
+commands accept a print suffix, which is any of 'p' (print), 'l' (list), or

-(list), or 'n' (enumerate), to print the last line affected by the
+'n' (enumerate), to print the last line affected by the command.
+It is not

-command.
-It is not portable to give more than one print suffix, but
+portable to give more than one print suffix, but 'ed' allows any

 The 'e', 'E', 'f', 'r', and 'w' commands take an optional FILE